rachna-ramkumar/World_Models/README.md

 ## Task 3

 The scripts used for the GAN files can be found in this repository.
+Based on the results, we can come to the following conclusion.
+In principle, by combining a variational autoencoder and a generative adversarial network, the VAE reconstruction objective can be based on learned feature representations in the GAN method.
+As a result, we will replace element-wise errors with feature-wise errors to better capture the data distribution while providing invariance.
+We apply our approach to world models in terms of visual fidelity and show that it outperforms VAEs with element-wise similarity tests.
+Furthermore, we will demonstrate that the method learns an embedding in which high-level abstract visual features can be modified using simple arithmetic.
+Also, we must keep in mind that the GAN method needs more training for a better recreation of images.

 # WorldModels